johanek/johanek-apache/README.md

 Dependencies
 ------------

-Some functionality is dependent on other modules:
+Some functionality is dependent on other modules, but is not required by default:

 - [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib)
 - [firewall](https://github.com/puppetlabs/puppetlabs-firewall)